 What are the best tools for Link Building?

-So, after what feels like the longest most awful year ever, 2020 is behind us.
-We wanted to start the new year with a look at some of the best Link Building tools around.
+We wanted to start the new year by looking at some of the best Link Building tools.

 Looking to build links?
 Need the right tools?
 This is for you.

 So, it can be challenging to know where to start when it comes to selecting the best link-building tools – or any SEO software for that matter.

 There is no one, ultimate, Link Building tool.

 Many claim to be ‘The only link building tool you need’ and they might have a nice suite of tools.
 However you can find that you only use half of them and by that time you discover that, you probably have already bought a year’s worth of usage from the platform.